urehkoh/Hyuga-kaya-set-1/README.md

 ## Credit

 * I took some stone images from the [go-assets](https://github.com/atarnowsky/go-assets) repository, available under a [Creative Commons Attribution-ShareAlike 4.0 International](http://creativecommons.org/licenses/by-sa/4.0/) license.
 I 'washed' them and removed the yellow dirt on them for this theme.

+## License

+* All rights of my parts reserved.
+I'm cosidering whether to release them in the future.